Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- St.Brown racked up 18 receiving yards in his one career matchup against the Packers, 51.5 fewer than his over/under for Sunday's game.
+- St.Brown had 18 receiving yards in one career matchup against the Packers, 51.5 fewer than his receiving yards prop bet over/under for Sunday's game (69.5).

 - St.Brown did not have a touchdown catch in that contest against the Packers.